efriandika/laravel-settings/README.md

     'Settings'  => Efriandika\LaravelSettings\Facades\Settings::class,

-You can publish the config and migration files now (Attention: This command will not work if you don't follow previous instruction):
+Publish the config and migration files now (Attention: This command will not work if you don't follow previous instruction):

     $ php artisan vendor:publish --provider="Efriandika\LaravelSettings\SettingsServiceProvider" --force